KristianHolme/fordypning-master/README.md

     - 'hybrid-avgmpfa' for TPFA around wells and avgMPFA elsewhere.
     - 'hybrid-mpfa' for MPFA around wells and avgMPFA elsewhere.
     - 'hybrid-ntpfa' for TPFA around well cells and along top pressure boundary.
-    - 'p' (experimental) for "PEBI-style" transmissibility for PEBI-grids (from GeneratePEBIGrid).
+    - 'p' (experimental) for "PEBI-style" transmissibility for PEBI-grids (from generatePEBIGrid).
 Similar to 'cc' but cell centers are exchanged for Voronoi sites.

 For more options, see 'runSims.m'.
 The main options to change are ```gridcase(s)``` for different grids and ```pdisc(s)``` for different pressure discretizations.